jstarrdewar/adhesive/README.md

 }
 ```

+####uglifyGlobals
-You can define globals that will be injected during the Uglifying process (when the `--debug` option is not passed).
+You can define globals that will be injected during the Uglifying process (when the `--debug` option is _not_ used).
 [Find out why you might want to do this](http://jstarrdewar.com/blog/2013/02/28/use-uglify-to-automatically-strip-debug-messages-from-your-javascript/) on my blog.
 Use a hash called `uglifyGlobals`:

 ```json
 {